-At 10 a.m., Pinoni said Gwanda stopped by their farm where she was working.
+At 10 a.m., Pinoni said, the white Land Cruiser stopped by their farm where she was working.
 Gwanda, who was seated in the back seat of the vehicle, called to her through a window and asked for the keys to their home.
-Gwanda told her that he was taking an emergency trip and would not be back until the next day, according to her account in the Mwananchi statement.
+He told her that he was taking an emergency trip and would not be back until the next day, according to her account in the Mwananchi statement.

 When Pinoni later returned home, there were signs the couple’s house had been searched.
-Pinoni reported Gwanada as missing to Kibiti police on November 23 after he failed to return home as promised, the Mwananchi statement said.
+Pinoni reported Gwanda as missing to Kibiti police on November 23, 2017 after he failed to return home as promised, the Mwananchi statement said.

-Bakari Machumu, executive editor at Mwananchi Communications Limited, told CPJ that the company did not have enough information to link Gwanda’s disappearance to his work as an investigative journalist.
+Bakari Machumu, executive editor at Mwananchi Communications Limited, in 2017 told CPJ that the company did not have enough information to link Gwanda’s disappearance to his work as an investigative journalist.

-A June 2017 report from The Citizen indicated that 39 people had been killed over two years.
+A June 2017 report from The Citizen indicated that 39 people had been killed over two years in the region.
 The attacks were mainly targeted at police officers and government officials, according to the newspaper’s report.

-Tanzania’s information minister, Harrison Mwakyembe, told CPJ that he found out about the journalist’s disappearance from the Mwananchi statement.
+Tanzania’s information minister, Harrison Mwakyembe, in 2017 told CPJ that he found out about the journalist’s disappearance from the Mwananchi statement.
 Mwakyembe in 2019 said he wondered why people were still asking after Gwanda’s whereabouts, according to a report by Mwananchi.

 Barnabas Mwakalukwa, who was police spokesperson at the time, in 2017 told CPJ to direct questions to the police inspector general, Simon Sirro, or the criminal investigations director, Robert Boaz.
 Neither Boaz nor Sirro responded to a phone call and text message from CPJ on December 6, 2017.